-The above total exposure amounts considered for regulatory purposes of CHF 40,085.2 million is further split in this report into:
+The table above summarises the framework under which the assets on and off-balance sheet are assessed to determine the relevant risk weighted assets.
+The above total exposure amounts considered for regulatory purposes of CHF 41,245.1 million is further split in this report into:

-- Exposure subject to the credit risk framework of CHF 38,150.1 million creating CHF 6,312.5 million of risk weighted assets - Counterparty related risk of CHF 1,101.4 million creating CHF 548.9 million of risk weighted assets - Net exposures of CHF 580.4 million that contribute towards the CHF 977.5 million of risk weighted assets from market risk
+- Exposure subject to the credit risk framework of CHF 39,805.6 million creating CHF 6,428.0 million of risk weighted assets.
+The only difference remains in offbalance sheet amount that are net of credit conversion factor for the purposes of credit risk framework. - Counterparty related risk of CHF 692.6 million creating CHF 276.2 million of risk weighted assets - Net exposures of CHF 523.9 million that contribute towards the CHF 769.2 million of risk weighted assets from market risk